google/learn_unsafe_rust/src/advanced_unsafety/invalid_values.md

 It's also currently invalid for `Vec<T>` to have a null pointer for its buffer! `Vec<T>` uses [`NonNull<T>`] internally, and empty vectors use a pointer value equal to the alignment of `T`.

+While the details have not been hammered out yet ([UCG #412](https://github.com/rust-lang/unsafe-code-guidelines/issues/412) and related issues), generally a reference type (`&T`) should be considered valid if the underlying pointer is dereferenceable (points to valid memory).

+A special case of this is zero-sized types, which are allowed to point to "dangling" memory as long as it is not memory that has been _deallocated_.
+Furthermore, pointers to zero sized types constructed from integer _literals_ are always valid, [see the `std::ptr` docs](https://doc.rust-lang.org/std/ptr/index.html#safety).

+`Vec<T>` is a bit of a special case where is allowed to refer to invalid-but-aligned-and-non-null memory when it is empty.

-There are a lot of other reasons that a pointer type may not be valid, but these are the ones where the bit pattern is statically known to be invalid regardless of context.
-We'll be covering these in more depth in other chapters (@@note: where?), but, for example, all of these pointers must not only be non-null, they must also point to an actual valid instance of that type at all times (except `Vec<T>`, which is allowed to refer to invalid-but-aligned-and-non-null memory when it is empty)
+There are a lot of other reasons that a pointer type may not be valid, but these are the ones having to do with the bit pattern and memory allocation.
+We'll be covering the others in more depth in other chapters (@@note: where?).

 #### "shallow" vs "deep" validity